Funlola Aofiyebi-Raimi

-Life
+Early and personal life

 Funlola is the last of seven children, born to a businesswoman mother and an entrepreneur father.
 The name FAR came after she got married and has become her signature.
 FAR had an early start on stage and television, with her aunt Teni Aofiyebi, a veteran actress.
 She is married to advertising guru Olayinka Raimi.
 Due to the death of her brother she decided to stay off social media for some time and later return.

 Career

 FAR took a TV acting course at Westminster College, and at the Actors Studio in Buckinghamshire.
 She also has a BSc in sociology from the University of Lagos in Nigeria.